 joined the Inclusion Ireland Board in 2018.
 David is a self-advocate and the Munster representative of the Steering Committee of the National Platform of Self-Advocates.

-is Chair of the Finance and Governance Committee and Deputy Chairperson.
+is Chairperson of the Board.
 Marian is a senior executive with extensive experience across financial services with specific skills in Private and Corporate Banking and Insolvency.

 has been a board member since November 2020.
 She is the current Chief Executive Officer of the Muiríosa Foundation, a service for people with intellectual disabilities in the Midlands.